Service + Area

 How does Tri-Peak plan steel erection work in Pierce City?

-Steel Erection in Pierce City is planned as part of a Neosho-centered ring-1 dispatch model.
+Steel Erection in Pierce City is planned as part of a Neosho-centered dispatch model.
 Tri-Peak prioritizes the first downstream dependency that can stop progress, then sequences crew timing, deliveries, and local field coordination around that milestone.

 Does Pierce City change scheduling compared with other Southwest Missouri markets?